lumeland/lume.land/docs/core/components.md

 This CSS code will be exported in your `dest` folder in the `/components.css` file together with the CSS code of other used components.
 Note that if the component is not used, the CSS code won't be exported.
-This is an interesting feature that allows having a library of many components and only exporting the CSS and JS code that you only need.
+This is a useful feature that allows having a library of many components and only exporting the CSS and JS code that you only need.

 ## Organize your components